 The Bookstore accepts checks from students; however, the check must be for the amount of the purchase only and a valid ID card must be presented.
-We also accept Visa, MasterCard,

-Discover and American Express.
+The LMU Bookstore also accepts Visa, MasterCard, Discover and American Express.

 Refunds on textbooks are only given in the time frame set for the term in which the book is purchased.